DBInstance

 The ARN from the key store with which to associate the instance for TDE encryption.

-This setting doesn’t apply to RDS Custom.
+This setting doesn’t apply to Amazon Aurora or RDS Custom DB instances. | | tdeCredentialPassword

 Optional | string